 As it is well known in Germany as in other European countries, we find a number of reasons for the non-integration of these groups of children, and several explanations are offered in the context of the subject-related discourse.
 One explanation results from the socio-economic situation of their families.
 In general, it is parents' low educational and occupational status (SES) that significantly hinders children's outcomes, regardless of immigrant status.
 The fact that many immigrant families suffer from a lack of resources is seen as an essential cause for a lower degree of educational participation of children and youths from certain migrant groups.
 Knowledge of the host language enables an immigrant student to follow the school curriculum.
 Unfortunately, many immigrant families do not possess sufficient language skills to help children in their language acquisition and with their homework.
 Thus, at the end of their time at school a part of the young people with a migration background suffer from fundamental educational and qualification deficits resulting from unequal starting conditions which obviously cannot be made up for in the course of their educational biographies.
 The most vulnerable are first-generation students and those who arrive in the later stages (i.e. as teenagers) of compulsory education.
-The second generation has an advantage.
+The second generation has an advantage 1i.

 The current results of the longitudinal empirical study SOKKE (financed by the German Research Foundation, DFG) on German primary schools clearly show the unequal achievement of migrant children from the beginning on2.
 In the first grade we have big differences between migrant and non-migrant children.
 Disparities do not change during the time from first grade to fourth grade.
-Several areas of competences as reading and mathematics were researched by SOKKE and the ratings in the subjects did not change: in the first grade we find the same differences between the two groups as in the fourth grade at the end of the (south German) primary school - which is the transition phase to secondary education.
-Differences will be growing from the beginning on in secondary school and later on during secondary education - a direct or indirect result of the starting differences.
-The German PISA - Authors Baumert, Trautwein und Artelt (2003) characterize the German secondary school system as differential contexts ('differenzielle Lernmilieus'), as learning milieus with continouisly growing disparities between the groups, including disparities which are mainly based in the migrant factor.
+Several areas of competences as reading and

-&lt;sup>1 Recent results produce very mixed findings across the countries of Europe and there remains large variation across countries and across ethnic groups.
+1 Recent results produce very mixed findings across the countries of Europe and there remains large variation across countries and across ethnic groups.

-&lt;sup>2 The empirical research project SOKKE (DFG) is a longitudinal study conducted by L. Herwartz-Emden in the south German primary school system.
+2 The empirical research project SOKKE (DFG) is a longitudinal study conducted by L. Herwartz-Emden in the south German primary school system.
 435 students from 23 primary school classes took part in the study.
 We researched four years from first grade to fourth grade.
 The composition of the classes shows an important amount of migrant children, 57% of all children with a so called migration back ground ('Migrationshintergrund') and a gender composition of 50% girls, 50% boys.